HighSchoolHacking/GLS/docs/syntax/standalone-functions/main.md

     print("Hello, " + name + "!")

 if __name__ == "__main__":
-    say_hello("GLS")
+    say_hello("Budgie")
 ```

-> Function names must be given in PascalCase so that GLS can transform them into the appropriate case for the output language.
+> Function names must be given in PascalCase so that Budgie can transform them into the appropriate case for the output language.
 > JavaScript, for example, prefers camelCase, while Python prefers snake\_case.